-Modifications 0678 and xx and yy proposer that it should be by 31 May 2019 or as soon as possible after this date.
+Modifications 0678 and 0678A and 0678B xx and yy propose that implementation should be by 31 May 2019 or as soon as possible after this date.

-Modification and resulting methodology change will take effect for prices from 01 October 2019 or any other date in line with the Ofgem decision, in order to achieve compliance with the EU Tariff Code (or the relevant Statutory Instrument) as soon as possible.
+Modification 0678 and its resulting methodology change will take effect for prices from 01 October 2019 or any other date in line with the Ofgem decision, in order to achieve compliance with the EU Tariff Code (or the relevant Statutory Instrument) as soon as possible.

+Modifications 0678B x and yy recommend that their changes will take effect for process from 01 October 2020 or any other date in line with the Ofgem decision.
+The Proposer of 0678B confirmed that this is to enable a properly managed transition to the new charges including adequate notice periods.
+In addition, there are several processes subsequent to the UNC process.
+Noting that industry tend to construct commercial deals on a Gas Year basis, having some reasonable foreknowledge as to what the transmission charges and methodologies are likely to be.

+Workgroup participants explored the effects on consumers.
+Without this certainty, suppliers may be forced to include risk premiums to manage the risk of charges changing which may not be in consumers best interests.
+Mid-year changes would cause significant issues from a retail trading point of view (e.g. break clauses)

+Some Workgroup participants strongly supported the charge change dates of October 2020.
+An October – only implementation is exceptionally important.
+Charging methodology changes outside of an October timeframe are believed to be unprecedented in the last 15 years.

+Some Workgroup participants did not support an October 2020 charge change date because this suite of Modifications is aimed at compliance with TAR NC which says a methodology should be in place by 31 May 2019 in effect for charges for October 2019 (xx Article number from DH).

+National Grid stated the information contained in its Modification, confirming Ofgem’s decision will dictate the relevant date.

 Many Workgroup participants sought to highlight that it is not feasible to implement this suite of Modifications by October 2019 and therefore questioned why Urgency was sought by National Grid.
 Issues include opportunity to develop Alternatives, impact assessments by Ofgem, requirement for Article 26 consultation and notice given to industry for potentially significant/unknown changes to prices.